 (d) pays the fees and dues provided for in the by-laws; and

-(e) has any other qualifications set out in the regulations.
+(e) establishes that he or she has any other qualifications set out in the regulations.

-11(2) Notwithstanding subsection (1), the board of examiners is not precluded from approving a person for registration solely because the person's registration as an optometrist has previously been revoked or suspended.
+Notwithstanding subsection (1), the board of examiners is not precluded from approving an individual for registration solely because the individual's registration as an optometrist has previously been revoked or suspended.

 (a) a public health emergency exists in all or part of the province; and

 (b) he or she has determined, after consulting with public health officials and any other persons that the minister considers advisable, that the services of an optometrist from outside the province are required to assist in dealing with the emergency.

 The board of examiners may exercise its authority under subsection (1) even if no emergency has been declared under an enactment of Manitoba or Canada.